Where not to scrimp on your renovation

-Sometimes it’s tempting to cut corners and save a few pounds but it’s likely you’ll regret it in the long term.
-You may even run the risk of making your interiors look old and worn out way before they should.
+Sometimes it’s tempting to cut corners and save a few pounds but you run the risk of making your interiors look old and worn out way before they should.
 Check out our 5 top tips about where NOT to scrimp when it comes to creating your dream renovation.

 TIP No.1 : Don’t economise on your extractor fan